 - How long does your child or children in your class spend actively moving outside each day?

 - How many times do you open the windows during your programmes?

 - How many times do practice breathing techniques in your sessions?

 - Do you combine breathing and movements?

 - Do you take your child outside when it is raining and windy?

-- How many times a day do you remove plastic splints form your child’s feet, to let them breath and move?
+- How many times a day do you remove plastic splints from your child’s feet, to let them breathe and move?

 Exposing the body and mind to the elements makes them stronger, more resilient, builds stamina, along with emotional and psychological muscles.